 - If the page still exists, use a robots.txt file to prevent Google from crawling the specific page.
 Even if a URL is disallowed by the robots.txt file, Google may still index the page if they find it’s URL on another site.
 However, Google will not index the page if it’s blocked in the robots.txt file and there is an active URL removal request for the page.

-Please review our article on using robots.txt files to block search engines from crawling a website.
+Please review our article on using a robots.txt files to block search engines from crawling a website.
 If you need further assistance please feel free to contact our support department.